Dujo46/MIMEKit/README.md

 # MIMEKit
 MIMEKit is a minimal package written in 100% Swift that creates `eml` and `emltpl` documents using the Multipurpose Internet Mail Extensions standard - development focused on conformance with RFC 2045 - RFC 2049.

+HIGHLIGHT: Create EML or EMLTPL files in an unsent, aka draft, state.
+Open it up, and its ready to send!

+And hey!
+This is the first package I have created; any advice would be appreciated.
+Contact me if you have any tips, advice, or want to contribute!

 ## Usage
 The primary use case for this package will likely be the creation of `eml` and `emtpl` documents with text and attachments that open as a draft, ready to send, in an email client.
 Actual behavior is platform and email client-dependent based on their implementation of the MIME standard.